kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 			  logseq.order-list-type:: number
 			- Why would a bakery want to model sales using an algebra? logseq.order-list-type:: number
-		- A very old recipe, and a family favourite, for Pizza Dough has a number worn out but luckily all other measures are based on the missing number.
+		- You are trying to recreate a very old family favourite recipe for Pizza Dough has a number worn out but luckily all other measures are based on the missing number.
 Can you figure out how much yeast is used? logseq.order-list-type:: number
 			- *missing* grams of Yeast.
 			  logseq.order-list-type:: number
-			- logseq.order-list-type:: number
+			- Flour:  Forty times the amount of Teast. logseq.order-list-type:: number